Close Give Feedback

 December 2019

-Q. We have a Lockwood upper storey (colour Resene Truffle – newly painted) and concrete block basement (also Resene Truffle) with a trim separating the two (Resene Triple Friar Grey, which is also the colour of the garage doors).
+Q. We have a Lockwood upper storey (colour Resene Truffle – newly painted) and concrete block basement (also Resene Truffle) with a trim separating the two (Resene Triple Friar Greystone , which is also the colour of the garage doors).
 We also have a deck that is stained Resene Nutmeg, which is also the colour of a timber clad feature on the front of the house.
 The different textures of the upper and lower storeys I don't believe suit having the same colour.
 I am interested in a suitable colour for the basement that looks good with the trim/garage doors, and the Resene Nutmeg colour.
-Potentially we can change the garage doors and trim, but I do quite like the warmer grey of Resene Friar Grey.
+Potentially we can change the garage doors and trim, but I do quite like the warmer grey of Resene Friar Greystone .
 Do you have any suggestions please?
 I am open to different colours.
 One side of the property has some native bush, so a colour that is sympathetic to greenery would be good.

 A. My first initial thought is to go darker.
 I think this could look really good and will allow the greenery to stand out against it.
 You could try Resene Half Ironsand or Resene Quarter Bokara Grey.